-In nature, the combination of two or more stresses is common, and plant responses induced by combined stressors are largely controlled by cross-talk between different sensors and signal transduction pathways, which can activate and inhibit each other (Mittler 2006; Mittler and Blumwald 2010; Atkinson and Urwin 2012; Suzuki et al. 2014).
+In nature, the combination of two or more stresses is common, and plant responses induced by combined stressors are largely controlled by cross-talk between different sensors and signal transduction pathways, which can activate or inhibit each other (Mittler and Blumwald 2010; Atkinson and Urwin 2012; Suzuki et al. 2014).
 Despite the advances in understanding the molecular regulation in UV-B or cold stress, a few studies have been conducted to assess the combined effect of these abiotic factors in plant stress responses.
-In bell pepper, León-Chan et al. (2017) showed that UV-B and cold induced the degradation of chlorophyll and accumulation of carotenoids, chlorogenic acid, apigenin and luteolin glucosides in comparison to each abiotic stress.
+In this regard, León-Chan et al. (2017) showed that UV-B and cold induced the degradation of chlorophyll and accumulation of carotenoids, chlorogenic acid, apigenin and luteolin glucosides in comparison to each abiotic stress.
 Further, transcriptional analysis showed the upregulation of flavanone 3-hydroxylase (F3H) gene indicating the activation of flavonoid biosynthetic pathway in response to UV-B and cold in bell pepper stems, while flavonoid-3', 5'-hydroxylase (F3´5´H), dihydroflavonol-4-reductase (DFR) and anthocyanidin synthase (ANS) were more strongly induced separately in UV-B or cold treatments (León-Chan et al. 2020).
+Nonetheless, changes in global gene expression patterns in response to combined UV-B and cold is relatively unknown.
+In an attempt to gain deeper insights about the temporal dynamic of genes and pathways modulated by these combined stressors, we analyzed transcriptional changes using the RNA-seq analysis to provide relevant information about the genes and the pathways that participate in stress-induced responses.
 Hence, the aim of this study was to analyze the transcriptomic profile of C. annuum stems in response to combined UV-B radiation and cold stress at different times, to provide new insights about the specific genes and pathways involved at early, intermediate and late plant responses.

 Material and Methods